dipendrapant/TechnicalEvaluationGPT4/README.md

-# Project: Technical Evaluation of GPT-4 and GPT-4-Turbo Reflective Listening Response Generation with the Counsel Chat Datase
+# Project: Technical Evaluation of GPT-4 and GPT-4-Turbo Reflective Listening Response Generation with the Counsel Chat Dataset

 This repository contains scripts and data for generating and evaluating chatbot responses using GPT-4 and GPT-4-Turbo models.